whamBamDev/monitorNbn/README.md

 ## Raspberry Pi Configuration

-To configure the PI
+Steps taken to configure the PI server.

 1) Updates

+Make sure that we are fully up to date ().
 ```Bash
 $ sudo apt update
 $ sudo apt full-upgrade